pmatulis/oasis/index.md

 ### Teacher

 Peter Matulis has been practicing a modern expression of yiquan since 1991.
 He has also been practicing Chen's tai chi since 2012.
-He places an emphasis on the fundamental aspects of these arts and on their meditative aspect.
+He places an emphasis on the fundamental aspects of these arts and on their meditative character.

 ### Acknowledgements